Romtam/romtam.github.io/_posts/2019-07-17-ise-application.md

    * 3.25+ for 50% scholarships
 2. Must work at least 8 hours per week for ISE Office

-The most important point is the GPA requirement, which means that you can easily lose the scholarship after the first year if your grade point average is not high enough.
+The most important point is the GPA requirement, which means that you can easily lose the scholarship after the first year if your grade point average does not meet the requirements.

 ***